Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

 To address this issue, researchers propose explanation methods that erase \textbf{subsets of features} instead of individual ones.
-Some studies \cite{li_understanding_2017} aim to find the minimum subset of input tokens to \textbf{erase} such that the model's decision is \textbf{flipped}.
-Interestingly, others \cite{ribeiro_anchors_2018} look for the contrary -- the minimum subset of input tokens to \textbf{keep} such that the model's decision is \textbf{unchanged} (this is called ``Anchors'').
+Several studies \cite[e.g.,][]{li_understanding_2017} aim to find the minimum subset of input tokens to \textbf{erase} such that the model's decision is \textbf{flipped}.
+Others \cite{ribeiro_anchors_2018} look for the contrary -- the minimum subset of input tokens to \textbf{keep} such that the model's decision is \textbf{unchanged} (called ``Anchors'').
 No matter which objective is taken, finding the exact desired subset of tokens is intractable, and thus both studies rely on approximated search.
 As a more efficient alternative, \citet{de_cao_how_2020} propose DiffMask, a method that trains a classifier on top of input representations to decide which subset of tokens to mask.
-In terms of Faithfulness, Anchors is evaluated with human predictive power: compared to a popular baseline, LIME \cite{ribeiro_why_2016}, it allows users to more accurately predict model decisions on unseen examples.
-DiffMask proves more faithful than several other baselines including Integrated Gradients \cite{sundararajan_axiomatic_2017}, but only on synthetic tasks.
+In terms of faithfulness, Anchors is evaluated with human simulatability: compared to a popular baseline, LIME \cite{ribeiro_why_2016}, it allows users to more accurately predict model decisions on unseen examples.
+DiffMask is shown to be more faithful than several other baselines including Integrated Gradients \cite{sundararajan_axiomatic_2017}, but only with white-box evaluation using synthetic tasks.